 17. Beautycounter has Quality Products that Last Longer

 It actually took me awhile to switch over to Beautycounter because one of the biggest deterrents for me was price.
 My moisturizers were costing me ~$40 and the one I wanted from Beautycounter was ~$70.
 I was extremely hesitant to spend this much, but because I loved the products so much and of course the mission of the company, I made the plunge.
-The consultant I bought from also told me that my $70 moisturizer would last me ~6 months.
+I was told by the person I ordered from that my $70 moisturizer would last me ~6 months.
 When she said that, I didn’t believe her, but it was true.
 Now I am actually spending less money on moisturizer because it lasts twice as long as the products I was buying at Sephora.

 There you have it!
 The 17 Reasons Why I Switched to Beautycounter.
-I am so passionate about this company, that I became a consultant.
+I am so passionate about this company, that I became an affiliate.
 Beautycounter believes in direct sales as the best means to spread the word on safer beauty.
-It took me a long time to decide to become a consultant because I never wanted to sell anything.
+It took me a long time to decide to become an affiliate because I never saw myself as selling.
 However, I did my research, and calculated the cost, and the investment in Beautycounter was at no financial loss, and in fact, I saved money on the products I was already buying.

 I view my role not as in sales, but in replacement.
 As a conservationist, I don’t want you to buy things they don’t need.
 Almost all people put products on their skin, whether they be skincare, haircare, or makeup, and my goal is encourage people to replace the products that they are already using with those that are safer for them, their families, and the environment.